Updated July 7, 2023

 |Ecosystem and Cloud Support||We don’t need any other vendor for the tooling of LXC, as an ecosystem that we already use on Linux will be enough to support LXC as well.||Docker needs a specialized support system due to its extensive ecosystem to operate effectively.
 Large cloud providers like AWS, IBM, Google, and Microsoft Azure offer support for docker.
 The Docker ecosystem comprises various components, such as Docker Swarm, which manages the Docker container cluster.
 Docker Trusted Registry handles the Docker images registry, while Docker Compose launches multiple applications on multiple containers that require data exchange.
 Lastly, Docker Machine is used to create virtual machines with Docker capabilities.|

 |Ease of Use||Moving from VM to LXC is easier as LXC runs a standard init for system images, which lets you run on a docker container.
 For example, a Linux operating system in a Docker container.
 This particular function would be typically associated with some LXC containers, which allows us to run operating systems without much of a need for a VM.
 However, Docker containers are lighter weight for handling applications to support fast pacing, achieve higher scalability, and deploy the required applications with the microservice architecture.||When it comes to the migration is a bit complex when it is completed to LXC from VM, but for developers, since they need not use raw low-level API will be simpler and easily learnable.|

-LXC offers quiet a big advantage of a Virtual environment on Linux, providing isolation from one another.
+LXC offers quite a big advantage of a Virtual environment on Linux, providing isolation from one another.
 It is also a cheaper and faster alternative to VM.
-Docker is a significant extension of docker capabilities and hence more preferred among the developer and organizations.
+Docker is a significant extension of docker capabilities and hence more preferred among developers and organizations.

 This is a guide to the top differences between LXC vs Docker.
-Here we discuss the key differences with infographics and comparison table.
+Here we discuss the key differences with infographics and comparison tables.
 You may also have a look at the following articles to learn more –